 Because She Served video

-A National Rose Committee, responsible to place orders for the rose, was established and by 1982 there were some 2,000 Lady Marine Roses looming all over the United States, even in Japan, plus special gardens such as the Cypress Gardens in Florida, Rose Hill Memorial Garden Park in Whittier, CA, International Rose Test Garden in Oregon, and at the home of the Commandant of the Marine Corps.
+When Mary Knapp, WMA National President, announced the adoption of the Lady Marine Rose as the ofﬁcial flower, The Greater Oregon Chapter changed their name to OR-1 Lady Marine Rose.
+A National Rose Committee was established in 1982 and began placing orders with proﬁts going towards the WMA scholarship program.
+2,000 Lady Marine Roses were flourishing all over the United States and Japan along with special gardens such as Cypress Gardens in Florida, Rose Hill Memorial Garden Park in Whittier, California, International Rose Test Garden in Portland, Oregon, Willamette National Cemetery, Portland, Oregon and at the home of the Commandant of the Marine Corps, Washington D.C.

 The Paciﬁc Northwest experienced a severe winter in 1983-84, which brought a chill from Canada to the southern United States, in turn, devastating the rose species.
 Roseway Nurseries, located in Woodland, Washington managed the Lady Marine Rose; in the aftermath of the winter, they lost the entire stock forcing them out of business.
 Additional losses from numerous hurricanes caused Cypress Gardens to close leaving the Botanical Garden portion preserved inside the newly formed Legoland, Florida.
 Other rose locations seemed to have suffered the same fate.
 Many women Marines tried in vain to graph from a living Lady Marine Rose but results only produced a yellow rose.